 The 10 Best Hot Hatches For Under £5000

-Right now, there’s an incredible amount of choice in the hot hatch market.
-Whether you want an all-wheel drive rally homologation special in the form of the Toyota GR Yaris or a traditional do-it-all performance car like the Mk8 VW Golf GTI, you’re covered.
+There’s an incredible amount of choice in the hot hatch market right now.
+Whether you want an all-wheel drive rally homologation special in the form of the Toyota GR Yaris or a traditional do-it-all performance car like the Mk8.5 VW Golf GTI, you’re covered.
 So long as, of course, you have the cash.

 Not so long ago we picked our top 10 best hot hatches for 2021, but anyone not wanting to shell out tens of thousands of pounds or commit to several years of monthly payments is still spoiled for choice if going down the used route.

-A realistic budget of £5k it enough to snag one hell of a hot hatch, so long as you’re aware of any potential pitfalls.
+A realistic budget of £5k is enough to snag one hell of a hot hatch, so long as you’re aware of any potential pitfalls.

 So, in no particular order: